orsonteodoro/gcf2/README.md

 * -fopt-info-vec -- show SIMD optimized loops, added when using O3.conf [[3]](#footnote3)
 * -flto -- used primarly for reduction of binary size [[4]](#footnote4)

-For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
+For Spectre mitigation virtually all packages were filtered with Retpoline compiler support with these flags:

 * -mindirect-branch=thunk -mindirect-branch-register (the GCC version) --
 compiled for most apps if not stripped by ebuild.
 * -mretpoline (found in clang-retpoline.conf) -- the Clang version [[5]](#footnote5)